May 20, 2021

-As an employer, you have a responsibility to ensure that your business’ manual handling operations are carried out correctly so that workplace injuries and accidents are minimized.
-One of the first steps you can take to avoid these risks and protect your employees is to implement manual handling training.
+According to OSHA, employers have a responsibility to ensure that their business’ manual handling operations are carried out correctly so that workplace injuries and accidents are minimized.
+As an employer, one of the first steps you can take to avoid these hazardous risks and protect your employees is to implement manual handling training.

-Manual handling training aims to prepare employees with the right knowledge and skills to safely tackle manual handling activities and reduce their risk of injury.
-Depending on your field of work, training lessons can cover topics such as lifting techniques, proper machine operation, risk assessment, or warm-up tips before starting tasks.
+Manual handling training aims to prepare employees with the right knowledge and skills to safely tackle manual handling and material-handling activities and reduce their risk of injury.
+Depending on your field of work, training lessons can cover topics such as lifting techniques, proper machine operation, risk assessments, or warm-up and posture tips before starting tasks.

 To give you a broader picture, here are a few examples of jobs that require manual handling training:

 Workers in different industries each face their own manual handling risks.
 For example, warehouse and delivery employees may suffer from more back and joint injuries due to repetitive lifting of loads.
 On the other hand, construction workers who typically operate heavy machinery are at risk for injuries like muscle strains and lacerations.